m1g0r/devops-challenge/README.md

 ### Infrastructure Core components:
 #### AWS ECS
 As we are going to make our environment secure, scalable, and high available, we’ve chosen ​ AWS Elastic Container Service​ (ECS) as a docker orchestration system.
+The ECS cluster should be built on the basis of an autoscaling group that will allow a flexible response (horizontal scale EC2 in cluster) to loads during peaks and save resources when the load is small.
 ##### Benefits:
 - Easy scalability and infrastructure management
 - AWS Fargate support (a serverless compute engine for containers)